JanneMattila/some-questions-and-some-answers/q&a/aad_automations.md

 ```

 **Note about Azure Pipelines**: If you're using Azure Pipelines
-in your deployments and want to re-use "Azure PowerShell" task in your
+in your deployments and want to re-use credentials from "Azure PowerShell" task in your
 automations then you still need to separately use `Connect-AzureAD`.
 There are examples how to get access token from Azure PowerShell
 session: